Tasmania’s Top 4 Attractions

 Technically part of the Lake St. Clair National Park, Cradle Mountain lies approximately 165 km from Hobart, which is a jaunt, but well worth the car ride.
 The park itself encompasses nearly 1,600 square km and features several varieties of rare flora and fauna, most of which are unique to Tasmania.
 The crown jewel of the park is Cradle Mountain, which, depending on your fitness and interest level, is accessible through a wide variety of trails.
 If you’re more interested in a leisurely stroll, consider taking a walking tour of the mountain as part of a larger group.
 There are plenty of steeper, more dangerous climbs for the adventurous at heart.
 If you’re able to reach the top of Cradle Mountain, your reward is one of the most beautiful views in Tasmania.

 The second largest city in Tasmania, Launceton, is a great place to rent a reasonably priced hotel room or enjoy a laugh with your spouse or kids after a long day of sightseeing; however, the real reason most tourists visit is the famous Cataract Gorge.
 Take a 15-minute walk from the city centre and you’re at the Gorge, which is found on the banks of the South Esk River.
 The gorge is divided into two banks, the first of which features a lake perfect for swimming, boating or relaxing.
 The second bank is called “Cliff Grounds” and, aside from being much shadier and cooler than the first bank, is alive with several varieties of flora and fauna.
 Aside from the natural beauty, Cataract Gorge also features a rotunda, footbridge, restaurant, gift shop and swimming pool.

-This post was brought to you in collaboration with Sandra Johnston, a blogger and former resident of Tasmania.
+Disclaimer Note: This is a Sponsored Post.
+It post was brought to you in collaboration with Sandra Johnston, a blogger and former resident of Tasmania.